 For more than a decade, the team at Triad Dentistry has been helping patients throughout the Burlington, High Point, Kernersville, Salem, Winston, and Greensboro area enjoy the advantages of dental implant treatment.

 Bone preservation is a big benefit, unique to this method.
 Other tooth replacement options such as a partial denture or a dental bridge solve some of the problems of missing teeth.
 They look nice, keep other teeth from going shifting, and restore some chewing function.
 However, these appliances sit on top of gum tissue.

-Because a dental implant becomes fused into jawbone, it mimics the characteristics of a natural tooth root.
-The implant forms a solid foundation for a crown or other restoration, is easy to care for, and it keeps facial bone healthy.
+Because a dental implant becomes fused into the jawbone, it mimics the characteristics of a natural tooth root.
+The implant forms a solid foundation for a crown or other restoration, is easy to care for, and it keeps the facial bone healthy.
 How?
-Each time you bite, your body senses a need for strong bone around the mouth, so it sends vital minerals and nutrients to the area.
+Each time you bite, your body senses a need for the strong bone around the mouth, so it sends vital minerals and nutrients to the area.
 When even one tooth is missing, bone resorption begins quickly.
 Minerals are taken from the site of the missing tooth to supplement bone in other parts of the body.
 Bone thickness diminishes.
 With multiple missing teeth, the face develops a sunken look that thins the mouth, changes facial proportions, and results in sagging skin.
 A dental implant helps to maintain bone, just like a natural tooth.